CompileArtisan/website/src/content/blog/paste-cat.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I don&rsquo;t quite remember why, but I really wanted to go back to Windows.
 This intermediate OS was fun, but I thought it was finally time to press onward with installing Windows.
+I thought I&rsquo;ll try dual booting, since I did look back and simply appreciate my Catalina-flavoured Gnome.
+I buckled up and set out by downloading the ISO, creating the bootable media, and shrinking the volume — just the usual routine.
+It was all sunshine and rainbows until I accidentally deleted the partition which had Linux on it 💀.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I had to wait for **months** before I could get hold of another laptop, to make myself a bootable USB drive.